Dove is offering $5,000 grants for dads without access to paid paternity leave

 They have also created a pledge for working men and fathers to sign to commit to helping companies provide paternity leave to new dads.
 Signing the pledge is a requirement for those who wish to receive the grant.

-Other big companies such as Starbucks, Lowe’s, CVS, Dollar General and Walmart have expanded or created new family leave policies, many specifically geared towards working dads, in the last year.
+Other big companies such as Starbucks, Lowe’s, CVS, Dollar General and Walmart have expanded or created new family leave policies, many specifically geared towards working fathers, in the last year.

 The political landscape for paternity leave is also changing.
 In the past four years, the number of lawmakers supportive of paid family leave has more than doubled.
 However, only 15 percent of workers in the US have access to paid family leave.